Silvanite/brandenburg/README.md

 TLDR; This package provides Users with Roles which are granted access to permissions (Laravel Gates).

+## Package maintenance

+Unfortunately I am no longer actively working in the Laravel ecosystem and as such am unable to maintian this package.
+If anyone would like to take over the maintenance of the package please get in touch (open an issue or contact me on [Twitter](https://twitter.com/m2de_io)).

 ## Version compatibility

 | Laravel | Brandenburg |